-^{}Prepared for the conference "Debt, Financial Markets, and Monetary Policy," Federal Reserve Bank of St. Louis, October 15-16, 2009.
-We thank Michele Boldrin, Gauti Eggertsson, Marvin Goodfriend, Jamie McAndrews, John Taylor and Kazuo Ueda for helpful discussions, Neil Mehrotra, Ging Cee Ng and Luminita Stevens for research assistance, and the NSF for research support of the second author.
-The views expressed in this paper are those of the authors and do not necessarily reflect positions of the Federal Reserve Bank of New York or the Federal Reserve System.
+Cúrdia: Federal Reserve Bank of New York (e-mail: vasco.curdia@ny.frb.org).
+Woodford: Columbia University (e-mail: michael.woodford@columbia.edu).
+This paper was prepared for the conference Debt, Financial Markets, and Monetary Policy, held at the Federal Reserve Bank of St. Louis, October 15-16, 2009.
+The authors thank Michele Boldrin, Gauti Eggertsson, Marvin Goodfriend, James McAndrews, John Taylor, and Kazuo Ueda for helpful discussions; Neil Mehrotra, Ging Cee Ng, and Luminita Stevens for research assistance; and the National Science Foundation for research support provided to Woodford.
+The views expressed in this paper are those of the authors and do not necessarily reflect the position of the Federal Reserve Bank of New York or the Federal Reserve System.